Paid news in India

-In India, paid news is the practice of cash payment or equivalent to journalists and media organizations by individuals and organizations so as to appear in their news articles and to "ensure sustained positive coverage".
-This practice started in the 1950s and has become a widespread organized activity in India through formal contracts and "private treaties".
-Pioneered by Bennett, Coleman & Company, Ltd. (B.C.C.L.) group through their Times of India publication and widely adopted by groups such as The Hindustan Times, Outlook and others, the practice was brought to Western media attention in 2010.
-Paid news financially benefits the "individual journalists and specific media organizations" such as newspapers, magazines and television channels according to a 2010 investigative report of the Press Council of India.
+An advertorial, also known as paid news, is the practice of cash payment or its equivalent to journalists and media organizations by individuals and organizations in order to appear in their news articles and to "ensure sustained positive coverage".
+In India, paid news emerged as a widespread organized activity in India in 1990s through formal contracts and "private treaties".
+Pioneered by Bennett, Coleman & Company, Ltd. (B.C.C.L.) group through their Times of India publication, and widely adopted by groups such as The Hindustan Times, Outlook and others, the practice was brought to attention by a 2010 buried investigative report of the Press Council of India on paid news financially benefiting "individual journalists and specific media organizations" such as newspapers, magazines and television channels.
+The scandal implicated major newspapers and brought western media attention.

 It is paid for by politicians, organizations (for profit and non-profit), brands, movies and celebrities who seek to improve their public image, increase favorable coverage and suppress unfavorable information.